Humaitá: Transportation

 One may also take the bus from Asunción to Pilar and transfer to an interurban bus that serves Humaitá.

 Patrimony

 The city has a rich historical patrimony.
 Humaitá was more involved than any other city in the Paraguayan War.
 The Paraguayan army used this city to contain the invasion by the Alliance.
-By the end of the war the city had been totally wrecked by the invading troops.
+By the end of the war, the city had been wrecked by the invading troops.

-The Cuartel de López, a museum in Francisco Solano López's former barracks, has three rooms where bullets, cannon, stirrups, spurs, swords, and other battlefield relics are displayed.
+The Cuartel de López, a museum in Francisco Solano López's former barracks, has three rooms where bullets, cannons, stirrups, spurs, swords, and other battlefield relics are displayed.

 Tourism

 Many tourists visit Humaitá.
 Students from all over Paraguay come to view the vestiges of the Paraguayan War, as do Uruguayan, Brazilian, Paraguayan and Argentine military men and civilians from throughout America and Europe.